 I watch my children closely.
-I remember how it felt when my mom and then my dad brought home my step-parents.
-I recall how the new rules in each home took some time to learn.
+It’s easy for me to remember how it felt when my mom and then my dad brought home my step-parents.
+To recall how the new rules in each home took some time to learn.
 Some of us really balked at them which of course just set everyone up for more arguments.
 It wasn’t smooth sailing for a very long time.

-But I also know that overtime, if she’s patient and kind, if she continually shows up for my kids, and their dad is able to put our children first, they will learn to like and then to love her.
+But I also know that over time, if she’s patient and kind they will learn to like her.
+If she continually shows up for my kids, and their dad is able to put our children first, they will learn to even love her.
 She will become a part of their lives and share memories with them.
 Separate from me.
 I not only know that, I welcome that for my kids.

 I always felt that step-parents and new relationships were about having more love in one’s life.
-(It’s the only way I let them have a nanny, go to sleep away camp, and to go away to college!)
-It’s the same with new lovers and if you remember that your kids are working through their first divorce and new relationships, over time, everyone will experience more love in their lives.
+(It’s the only way I let my children have a nanny, go to sleep away camp and to go away to college!)
+It’s the same with new lovers and if you remember while dating as a single dad that your kids are working through their first divorce and new relationships, over time, everyone will experience more love in their lives.

 Laura Bonarrigo is a Certified Life Coach and a Certified Divorce Coach at laurabonarrigo.com.
 Laura’s a writer, public speaker and the founder of doingDivorce™ School an online coaching program for those ready to shed the pain of divorce.
 For empowering and practical ways to lose the identity of your past, visit www.doingDivorceSchool.com and laurabonarrigo.com.